mateusduraes/chat-app/README.md

 This project was created using Angular 12.2.4

-The project is available [here](https://stupefied-johnson-329a7c.netlify.app/), but, if you prefer running locally, please, follow the instructions bellow.
+The project is available [here](https://stupefied-johnson-329a7c.netlify.app/), but, if you prefer running locally, please, follow the instructions below.

 ## Running the project